1) What is a Credit Union?

 As our members are also our owners, this is their chance to hear how the Credit Union is progressing, vote on dividends, and decide who will serve on the Board of Directors.

 Joining Us FAQs

 To join, you must live or work within our common bond area; Carmarthenshire, Pembrokeshire or Ceredigion.

 3) What ID do I need to provide to join?

 Please see a list of accepted ID here.

 4) How long does it take to open an account?

-Provided you visit with accepted ID your account with be opened during a short visit to one of our branches.
+A five minute online form or, provided you visit with accepted ID your account with be opened during a short visit to one of our branches.